Anjana-Poudel-789/Applying-data-science-to-advance-agricultural-research/README.md

 # Potato Dormancy Breaking Treatments Analysis

 This repository contains code and results from an analysis of different chemical treatments for breaking potato dormancy.
-The study compares the effectiveness of Water (control), Gibberellic Acid (GA3), Thiourea, and Indole Acetic Acid (IAA) in promoting potato tuber sprouting.
+The study compares the effectiveness of Water (control), Gibberellic Acid (GA3), Thiourea, and Indole Acetic Acid (IAA) in promoting potato tubesr sprouting.

 ## Research Background